Jbleezy/BO2-Reimagined/README.md

 * Added proper game mode and map name to scoreboard
 * Added icons on scoreboard when player is downed, bled out, in Who's Who mode, or in afterlife
 * Weapon name no longer fades out
+* Grenade icons no longer fade based on how many the player currently has
 * Moved keyboard and mouse dpad icons to their positions from Origins on all maps
 * Increased waypoint offset from top of screen
 * Changed player waypoint location to be center of player instead of top of player